 The current authority to make market purchases expires at the forthcoming Annual General Meeting.
-The directors are now seeking the approval of shareholders for the renewal of this authority upon the same terms, save that the authority is now sought to allow the company to purchase and cancel up to 4,358,844 of its own shares, representing 9.99% of its issued share capital at 31st March 2012.
+The directors are now seeking the approval of shareholders for the renewal of this authority upon the same terms, namely to allow the company to purchase and cancel up to 4,358,844 of its own shares, representing 9.99% of its issued share capital at 31 March 2013.
 The authority is sought by way of a special resolution, details of which are also included in the notice of the meeting as item 10.
 This authority will only be exercised if the directors, in the light of market conditions prevailing at the time, expect it to result in an increase in future earnings per share, and if it is in the best interests of shareholders generally.